 Making Healthy Tuna Salad

-To make this Wasabi Asian Tuna Salad, you need canned tuna, wasabi (or you can use horseradish and mustard seeds), olive oil, water chestnuts (or bamboo shoots), ginger paste, crushed red pepper, and capers.
+To make this healthy tuna salad, you need canned tuna, wasabi (or you can use horseradish and mustard seeds), olive oil, water chestnuts (or bamboo shoots), ginger paste, crushed red pepper, and capers.

 Healthy Tuna Salad